 Dave caught a wave before I did.

-JULY 20TH– MAN ON THE MOON
+MONDAY, JULY 21- MAN ON THE MOON

-This was the day a man first walked on the moon.
+This was the day after man first walked on the moon.
 I had surfed.
 Somewhere; maybe Stone Steps; trying to find a little peak in the peak of Summer; summer and all that meant in a Southern California beach town recently isolated by the completion of I-5.

 There was talk, at that time, of the North County beach towns (Leucadia, Encinitas, Cardiff-by-the-Sea, Del Mar) suffering when 101 was no longer the main coastal north-south route.
 Whether they did or didn’t depends on your interpretation of ‘suffering.’